arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/updating-the-bootloader/content.md

 A bootloader is a small application that gets started when an Arduino board gets powered.
 When you order an official Arduino board it comes pre-flashed with a bootloader.

 The bootloader helps to upload a new sketch to the board.
 If the bootloader wasn't there you would need an external programmer device to upload your sketch to the board.
 The bootloader determines whether it should upload a new firmware or if it should launch an existing one that was uploaded previously.
 If you don't take any action the bootloader launches an existing firmware.
-On the other hand, when you double press the reset button on the board the bootloader recognises that and waits for a firmware to be uploaded.
+On the other hand, when you double press the reset button on the board the bootloader recognizes that and waits for a firmware to be uploaded.
 The bootloader then takes care of storing the new firmware in the memory.

 ![This chart shows a simplified version of the steps the Portenta goes through when it boots](assets/por_ard_bl_booting_process.svg)